metova/MetovaTestKit/README.md

 ## Testing Auto Layout Constraints

-You can use Metova Test Kit to assert that you do not have broken Auto Layout constraints.
+You can use MetovaTestKit to assert that you do not have broken Auto Layout constraints.

 ```swift
 MTKAssertNoBrokenConstraints {